When did you decide to become a writer?

 DARKNESS, MY OLD FRIEND (2011)

 What is your next project and can you tell us anything about it?

 I have some on-going obsessions.
 The themes of memory, identity, faith, family secrets and domestic danger continue to loom large.
-My next novel, IN THE BLOOD, will release on January 7, 2014, but I can’t talk about it yet.
-So, stay tuned!
+However, my new standalone thriller THE RED HUNTER, coming April 2017, also explores revenge and justice.

 Why did you change your name from Lisa Miscione to Lisa Unger?

 St. Martin’s Minotaur purchased my first book, ANGEL FIRE, before I was married.
 I published three more Lydia Strong novels with them, under my maiden name of Lisa Miscione, before moving to Random House in 2005.
 When I made that move, it seemed like a natural time to start writing under my married name, Lisa Unger.
 BEAUTIFUL LIES was also very different than anything I written before and it felt like a real leap forward for me as writer.
 The choice was easy.
 And I just emailed the five people who’d read my series and told them to look out for the new name on my covers!